Series Overview

 What is System Orchestration?

-Orchestration involvements depends on the context of use.
+The responsibilities of an orchestrator depend on the context..
 In the context of a PaaS like Heroku it involves:

-• Networking: route custom domain to the correct internal container.
+- Networking: Routing custom domains to the appropriate internal container.

 In this first phase, we are going to build a Task Orchestrator.
 This is the most basic form of orchestration: taking a set of instructions and executing them in a specific order.